F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

 ### Validating the Deployment

 To view the status of the example and module template deployments, navigate to **Resource Groups > *RESOURCE_GROUP* > Deployments**.
-You should see a series of deployments, including the parent template as well as the linked templates, which can include: networkTemplate, appTemplate, dagTemplate and bigIpTemplate.
+You should see a series of deployments, including the parent template as well as the linked templates, which can include: networkTemplate, accessTemplate, appTemplate, bastionTemplate, dagTemplate and bigIpTemplate.
 The deployment status for each template deployment should be "Succeeded".

 Expected Deploy time for entire stack =~ 8-10 minutes.

 If any of the deployments are in a failed state, proceed to the [Troubleshooting Steps](#troubleshooting-steps) section below.

-### Accessing the BIG-IP
+### Accessing the BIG-IP Instances

 From Parent Template Outputs:
   - **Console**:  Navigate to **Resource Groups > *RESOURCE_GROUP* > Deployments > *DEPLOYMENT_NAME* > Outputs**.